 |Delivery mode:||On Campus|

-The courses are organised in interactive and problem-oriented forms, providing the students with advanced conceptual and methodological knowledge as well as exposing them to realistic research situations that challenge their scientific and organisational problem-solving capacities.
+Most courses are organised in interactive and problem-oriented forms, providing you with advanced conceptual and methodological knowledge as well as realistic situations that challenge your scientific and organisational problem-solving capacities.

 In addition to the University’s own teaching staff and temporary lecturers, several modules are offered in cooperation with partner universities and research centres.
 Furthermore, a number of distinguished experts from European and regional institutions contribute to the teaching programme, thus enhancing the interface between academic research and practice